wikimedia/mediawiki-extensions-Wikibase/repo/rest-api/docs/adr/0007_work_in_progress_endpoints.md

 - All Wikibase instances that have enabled the REST API via the `Wikibase/repo/rest-api/routes.json` file will have the same routes available.
 Wikibase admins will have limited control over what routes are enabled and when.
 This is good for consistency across the Wikibase ecosystem.
 - Wikibase admins that create their own route file risk broken routes if our factories change.
 - We will be able to add new routes to the OpenAPI definition before they are ready, while still indicating the status of each route.

+## November 2024 Changes

+* With the REST API v1 release, all production ready endpoints are now defined in the `extension-repo.json` file and enabled when the Wikibase repo extension is loaded.
+Therefore, once the v0 endpoints are deprecated, there will be no need for the `routes.json` file.
+In development endpoints will still be defined in the `route.dev.json` file.

 [doc.wikimedia.org]: https://doc.wikimedia.org
 [`extension-repo.json`]: https://gerrit.wikimedia.org/g/mediawiki/extensions/Wikibase/+/758065e4967fcb9575a06302a80a84ccb762d373/extension-repo.json